HsienChing/PngInfo_To_Txt_ForMultiplePng_StableDiffusionWebui/README.md

 1. Put the target png files in the folder "PNG files".
 1. Run all cells in the *.ipynb file.
 Or use the hot key `Shift + Enter` to run the program, since just only one cell in the program.
 1. A file named "png_info_input_01.txt" will be created in the target folder after the process.
 It can be used in "Prompts from file or textbox" of Stable Diffusion Webui.
+1. For keeping and managing the scenario txt file, users are suggested to rename the "png_info_input_01.txt" and move the file to another place.

 # Suitable version of Stable Diffusion Webui
 v1.7.0 (tested on 06 Feb.
 2024)